prakhar21/50-Days-of-ML/README.md

 # 100-Days-of-ML
 A day to day plan for this challenge.
 Covers both theoritical and practical aspects.

-Please see __[Deep Work]__(https://www.quora.com/What-is-the-one-skill-that-if-you-have-it-will-completely-change-your-life/answer/Shashank-Shekhar-221) which compliments our challenge and increases productivity.
+Please see __[Deep Work]__(https://www.quora.com/What-is-the-one-skill-that-if-you-have-it-will-completely-change-your-life/answer/Shashank-Shekhar-221) which compliments our challenge and increases productivity

 ## Day-1  (31st July, 2018)
 * Learn about Pandas.
 [See Videos(1-5)](https://www.dataschool.io/easier-data-analysis-with-pandas/)